stephenverderame/cpp_book/src/concurrency/atomic.md

 Lock free data structures are generally hard to design and even harder to get right, so only go for it if it is **necessary**.
 They're even harder when we relax the memory ordering and start using relaxes, or acquire-release memory ordering instead of sequentially consistent.
 As far as I know however, x86 only supports sequentially consistent memory ordering.

+Here's a common issue with lock-free data structures known as the *ABA* problem.
+Consider:
+1. Thread 1 reads a value `A` from a variable.
+Then Thread 1 does something to `A` (such as dereference it).
+2. Thread 1 is stalled
+3. Thread 2 performs an operation changing the variable's value to `B`.
+Another thread does something based on the new value `B` so that it invalidates `A` (such as freeing `A`)
+4. Another thread then changes the value back to `A` based on the new data (such as a new pointer with the same address)
+5. Thread 1 resumes, uses a `compare_exchange` to find that the value is still `A` (although now it's a different `A`), and continues on with invalid data.